rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime.md

 the **Use docker compose as default runtime** checkbox while adding the device.

 ## Creating the build
-To create the build, follow below steps :
+To create the build, follow below steps.
+Skip the following steps if you have already created an *io-tutorials* build earlier.

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**